 She isn’t afraid to try new things

 After Paltrow won an Oscar in 1999, she was at the top of her game and could’ve scored any movie role she wanted.
 However, she didn’t rest on her laurels.
-Instead, she forged new paths: Some of them have been more professional, like country singing, producing three cookbooks, and starting her own business, which is worth $250 million, while others have been more personal, like volunteering to fundraise for non-profits, promoting macrobiotic diets and detoxes, and speaking out against internet trolls at tech conferences.
-Despite getting mocked for some of her choices, she keeps getting involved in new things, including becoming an advisor for Bitcoin start-up Abra.
+Instead, she forged new paths: Some of them have been more professional, like country singing, producing cookbooks, and starting her own business, which is worth $250 million, while others have been more personal, like volunteering to fundraise for non-profits, promoting macrobiotic diets and detoxes, and speaking out against sexual harrassment in general and against internet trolls at tech conferences.
+Despite getting mocked for some of her choices, she keeps getting involved in new things.
+In 2017, she became an advisor for Bitcoin start-up Abra and today is an executive producer for her Goop lab documentary series on Netflix.
 Expanding one’s horizons, as she constantly does, is something a lot of us tell ourselves and our children to do.

 She stayed dignified and resilient in the face of hardship

 In 2014, Paltrow divorced her husband, Chris Martin, after over 10 years of marriage.
 Unlike many high-profile celebrity splits, Paltrow and Martin were determined to keep their divorce amicable.
-She may have gotten a lot of flak for using the term ‘conscious uncoupling’ to describe their divorce, but the fact that she and Martin have succeeded in peacefully co-parenting their two children after their divorce is something to admire.
-As is her ability to redefine today’s modern family, by keeping things friendly between her ex and her husband.
+She may have gotten a lot of flak for using the term “conscious uncoupling” to describe their divorce, but the fact that she and Martin have succeeded in peacefully co-parenting their two children after their divorce is something to admire.
+As is her ability to redefine today’s modern family, by keeping things friendly between her ex husband and her current husband.